Philosophy Majors

 Major Tracks

-The Philosophy Research Track is especially recommended for students who plan to pursue graduate studies and an advanced degree in philosophy - a must for anyone interested in a career as a university or college philosophy teacher.
+The Philosophy Research Concentration is especially recommended for students who plan to pursue graduate studies and an advanced degree in philosophy - a must for anyone interested in a career as a university or college philosophy teacher.
 It will give the student a broad background in philosophy, which is a competitive advantage when applying to graduate programs in the field.

 The Law and Policy track is especially recommended for students who intend to pursue a career in law or public policy.
 The track involves taking certain specific courses for the major, and possibly a few extra courses, that will provide the student with additional preparation and a competitive edge when applying to law school, post-graduate programs in public policy, and related jobs.

-The Philosophy of Science track is available only as a second major in combination with work in one or more of the sciences.
+The Philosophy of Science Concentration is available only as a second major in combination with work in one or more of the sciences.
 It is intended for those students with a scientific background who have an interest in pursuing philosophical issues relating to the natural and physical sciences.

 Philosophy Minor